SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Method

-The inference speed of the two-stage student model obtained by model distillation is much faster than the original pre-trained model, and its performance on test data is comparable to that of the original pre-trained model.

-\textbf{Adapter-Enhanced Unfolding Network Architecture.} Motivated by the discussion in Sec. \ref{sec:wiener}, we propose a two-stage unfolding network where each stage is attached by a single lightweight module, namely FAST-TTAM, which takes both spatial and spectral information into account.
-The distilled unfolding network, is a typical unfolding network for SCI reconstruction.
-For each stage of the distilled unfolding network, we concatenate the adjustable lightweight operator to the end of the frozen stage.
+\textbf{Adapter-Enhanced Unfolding Network Architecture.} Motivated by the analysis in Sec. \ref{sec:wiener}, we propose an adapter-enhanced unfolding network (AdaptUN).
+AdaptUN is built upon our previously introduced FastUN (see Sec. \ref{sec:slow-learning}) by appending a lightweight module—namely, the fast test-time adaptation module (FAST-TTAM)—after each unfolding stage.
+FAST-TTAM jointly leverages spatial and spectral cues to facilitate efficient test-time adaptation.
+During the adaptation phase, all parameters of the original unfolding backbone are frozen, and only the parameters within FAST-TTAM are learnable.
 The FAST-TTAM is a lightweight operator with one update step, one parameter $\mu$ estimation network, and two convolution blocks, the spatial convolution block and the spectral convolution block.
 The structure of parameter $\mu$ estimation network is shown in the upper right of Fig. \ref{fig:pipline}, which is used to estimate the parameter $\mu$.
 The spatial convolution block consists of two convolution layers with $3\times3$ filter and one $\mathrm{ReLU}$ function, while the spectral convolution block only includes one convolution layer with $1\times1$ filter.